tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

  ![import.png](Images/import.png)

-In the query tool, rerun `SELECT * FROM bird_song` to verify that data has been imported.
+In the query tool, rerun `SELECT * FROM mortgage` to verify that data has been imported.

 Let the class know that the larger a dataset is, the longer it will take for pgAdmin to import values.